Flux-Activated Resonant Control of a Bosonic Quantum Memory: Device Design

 \subsection{Readout and Purcell filter}

-Another advantage of the compactness of CPW architecture, realised with the hybrid chip design, is simplicity in integration the readout resonator and the associated the bandpass Purcell filter on the same chip.
+Another advantage of the compactness of the CPW architecture, realised with the hybrid chip design, is its simplicity in integration of the readout resonator and the associated bandpass Purcell filter on the same chip.
 Our Purcell filter, which is shown in Fig.~\ref{fig:sfig_chip}, is strongly coupled capacitively to both the readout resonator and the feed line.
-With this design, our readout resonator, which we place at 7.51 GHz, has coupling $Q \approx$ 700 without introducing any notable limitations on the the transmon $Q$ factor.
+With this design, our readout resonator, which we place at 7.51 GHz, has coupling quality factor of $Q \approx$ 700 without introducing any notable limitations on the transmon $Q$ factor.